Vineland Auctioneer Bond: A Comprehensive Guide

 How Much Does the Vineland Auctioneer Bond Cost?

-The Vineland Auctioneer Bond costs just $100 per year.
+The Vineland Auctioneer Bond costs just $100 per year or $10 per month.

 Who is Required to Purchase the Bond?

 Vineland requires auctioneers to purchase a surety bond as a prerequisite to obtaining a business license.
 To paraphrase Vineland Municipal Code 230-10, any person who sells property to the highest bidder at auction is required to be licensed as an auctioneer.